Synonym(s)

 DefinitionThis section has been translated automatically.

-Non-inflammatory, potentially life-threatening, systemic, thrombotic vasculopathy that is characterized by the triad:
+Non-inflammatory, potentially life-threatening, systemic, occlusive vasculopathy characterized by the triad:

-A special form of Sneddon syndrome is found in patients with detectable phospholipid antibodies.
-Here the clinical picture is to be interpreted as a variant of systemic lupus erythematosus, a so-called secondary Sneddon syndrome.
+A special form of Sneddon's syndrome is found in patients with detectable phospholipid antibodies.
+In this case, the clinical picture must be interpreted as a variant of systemic lupus erythematosus, a so-called secondary Sneddon syndrome.

 You might also be interested in